-Participation in the Early American Copper Coin Project allows ANA members age 22 and younger to earn awards such as early American large cents, half cents, reference books, or supplies by just being active in the coin-collecting hobby, writing articles or school reports, doing a presentation for school or Scouts, exhibiting, completing correspondence or Summer Seminar courses or doing other interesting (and fun!) projects.
+Participation in the Early American Copper Coin Project allows ANA members age 17 and younger to earn awards such as early American large cents, half cents, reference books, or supplies by just being active in the coin-collecting hobby, writing articles or school reports, doing a presentation for school or Scouts, exhibiting, completing correspondence or Summer Seminar courses or doing other interesting (and fun!) projects.
 The Early American Copper Coin Project Forms outline the method for earning awards.
+All submissions must be unique to this program.

 So get ready to have fun with your hobby and join the Early American Copper Coin Project.
 You'll enjoy earning the awards while continuing your journey from coin collector to numismatist!